-Plainly, a key variable in any of those efforts will be emerging state law.
-As in New York, California generally reacts in ways that protect its turf.
-California has not yet had a major case or legislative change, although there are indications that it is aware of increasing NING and DING trust activity.
+The facts, documents and details matter.
+Moreover, one key variable is emerging state law.
+Like New York, California generally reacts.
+California has not yet had a major case or legislative change.

-Indeed, California tax lawyers know that the state rarely takes moves that short the state lying down.
+Yet California tax lawyers know that the state rarely takes moves that short California taxes lying down.
 And state tax fights in California can get extremely messy, being both protracted and expensive.
-But if one is careful and willing to bear some risk, and there is sufficient money at stake, the calculated risks can make sense.
+But if one is careful, willing to bear some risk and there is sufficient money at stake, the calculated risks can make sense.

-From a state income tax perspective - which is what this is all about - one must make certain that the income tax liability belongs to the trust, not to the grantor who funds it.
-The trust must be established so that its taxing nexus - usually that means the residence and qualification of the trustee - is not in the bad state.
-Keeping your fingers crossed and your head down may also help.
+From a state income tax perspective-which is what this is all about-one must make certain that the income tax liability belongs to the trust, not to the grantor who funds it.
+The trust must be established so that its taxing nexus-usually that means the residence and qualification of the trustee-is not in the bad state.
+And keeping your fingers crossed and your head down may help too.